Xilillusion/Bi-Directional-Weighted-A-star/README.md

 # Path Search Algorithms AIO
-All-in-one path search algorithms for grid-like maze, including A*, Bi-HS, MMA*, BFS, and Bi-BFS
+All-in-one optimal path search algorithms for grid-like maze, including A*, Bi-HS, MMA*, BFS, and Bi-BFS
 ## Files
 `AStar.py`
 - `A_star`: A*